OpenTTD/OpenTTD/README.md

 Tycoon Deluxe graphics you need GRFCodec (which includes NFORenum) as well.
-GRFCodec can be found at: http://www.openttd.org/download-grfcodec The compilation of these extra graphics does generally not happen, unless you remove the graphics file using 'make maintainer-clean'.
+GRFCodec can be found at: http://www.openttd.org/download-grfcodec The compilation of these extra graphics does generally not happen, unless you remove the graphics file using '`make maintainer-clean`'.

-Re-compilation of the base sets, thus also use of --maintainer-clean can leave the repository in a modified state as different grfcodec versions can cause binary differences in the resulting grf.
+Re-compilation of the base sets, thus also use of '`--maintainer-clean`' can leave the repository in a modified state as different grfcodec versions can cause binary differences in the resulting grf.
 Also translations might have been added for the base sets which are not yet included in the base set information files.
-Use the configure option --without-grfcodec to avoid modification of the base set files by the build process.
+Use the configure option '`--without-grfcodec`' to avoid modification of the base set files by the build process.

 ## 8.0) Translating